Mentoring and Curricula

-The AMT is committed to delivering superb longitudinal mentoring, regardless of your career plans: You may see yourself splitting your time between hospitalist work and service on an addiction consult team, delivering MOUD in the primary care setting, or completing addiction medicine fellowship—our job is to prepare you to lead in your chosen field.
+You may see yourself splitting your time between hospitalist work and service on an addiction consult team, delivering medications for opioid disorder in the primary care setting or completing an addiction medicine fellowship — our job is to prepare you to lead in your chosen field.

 UK has renowned researchers, clinicians, and educators working in addiction medicine.
 You will work with the track director to identify the stable of mentors you need to succeed.

 The field of addiction medicine changes rapidly, with new bench research, clinical studies, laws, and patient voices informing and impacting care.
-The AMT provides several curricula to meet the educational needs of our residents.
+This track provides several curricula to meet the educational needs of our residents.

 Rapid Review Roundtable

-Quarterly rapid lit review sessions covering 3-4 recent papers, led by content experts and co-residents
+Quarterly rapid lit review sessions covering three to four recent papers, led by content experts and co-residents

 Conducted during ambulatory blocks